sabeet/notes-in-md/OOP/OOP Basics IV.md

-**Access Modifiers**
+# Access Modifiers
 ---

-For Classes,

-Public : Accessible by all the other classes
-Default : Accessible by all the other classes within the same package.
-Doesn't need to be specified
+Access modifiers allow us to set the level of access a class, method, variable, or constructor can get.
+There are four access modifiers: **Private, Public, Default, Protected**

 ---

-For Methods,
+## Public :

-Public : Accessible for all classes
+Accessible for all classes

+## Private :
+Only Accessible within the class itself

+## Default :
-Private : Only Accessible within the main class Default : Only accessible within the same package.
-Doesn't need to specified Protected : Only accessible within the same package and subclasses
+Only accessible within the same package.
+Doesn't need to specified

+## Protected :
+Only accessible within the same package and subclasses.
+The subclass can inherit the values from a protected class

 ---

-**Non-Access Modifiers**
+# Non-Access Modifiers
 ---

-For classes,
+## Abstract :
+Cannot be used to create objects.
+Abstract method is provided by the abstract class but the body is in the subclass
+## Final :

-final : Cannot be inherited by other classes abstract : Cannot be used to create objects
+Cannot be inherited by other classes.
+Methods cannot be overridden/modified.
+You wouldn't wanna modify PI right?

----

-For methods,
+## Static :

-final : methods cannot be overridden/modified.
-You wouldn't wanna modify PI right? static : attributes belong to class rather than objects.
+attributes belong to class rather than objects.
 You can modify it without having to call a constructor
-abstract: Abstract method is provided by the abstract class but the body is in the subclass